|

 model)

-K10/22 actions.
-Named in honor of the Greek God of Silence, Harpocrates, these are
+actions.
+Named in honor of the Greek God of Silence, Harpocrates, these are the

-the quietest semiautomatic rifles we build.
-The barrel is sleeved and ported to
+quietest semiautomatic rifles we build.
+The factory barrel is sleeved and ported to

 allow gas bleed early in the suppression process.
 This reduces gas pressure,

 preventing most high velocity cartridges from going transonic or supersonic.
-Now
+Use of

-lead bullets is acceptable, though metal plated, unwaxed bullets will create less
+lead bullets is acceptable, though metal plated or lightly waxed bullets will create less

 fouling.
 Quietest performance is achieved with subsonic or standard velocity